 They can blend in nicely with their surroundings.
 The sound quality and versatility of these speaker are awe-inspiring, and they can be used to create a complete home theater experience.

 Can you use a Sonos speaker as a speaker for a TV?

 The Sonos speaker, first introduced in 2005, is a wireless speaker that allows users to stream music from their home computer or tablet device.
 It can be installed as a speaker in a home theater system or TV, and it can fill a whole room with rich sound.

 Is it better to mount a center speaker on the ceiling or a wall?

 There are many different techniques for positioning your speaker.
 You can put it on the floor or a desk, or you can mount it on the ceiling or a wall.
 Mounting a center speaker on the ceiling or a wall is better than placing it on the floor or desk.

-There are many benefits to installing in-wall speakers that are not available with an in-ceiling sound system.
-An in-wall speaker will be easier to install than an in-ceiling speaker, giving the user more speakers for mounting and placement.
+There are many benefits to installing in-wall speaker that are not available with an in-ceiling sound system.
+An in-wall speaker will be easier to install than an in-ceiling speaker, giving the user more speaker for mounting and placement.

 Video: wall and in ceiling speaker